Pensions and divorce: Q&A

 Q: Client is aged 77 and will receive a pension credit.
 Is there a lifetime allowance test?
 Can they take any pension commencement lump sum?

 A: There is no lifetime allowance test if a pension credit is received after the member has reached age 75.
-However, they would have needed sufficient remaining lifetime allowance at age 75 to allow the pension provider to if pay any pension commencement lump sum/ tax free cash when benefits are put in to payment (NB no PCLS is payable if the pension credit is paid from previously crystallised funds).
+However, they would have needed sufficient remaining lifetime allowance at age 75 to allow the pension provider to pay any pension commencement lump sum/ tax free cash when benefits are put in to payment (NB no PCLS or tax free portion is payable if the pension credit is paid from previously crystallised funds).